-Hand sanitisers (including touchless dispensers where possible) must be readily available and accessible to all.
+Hand sanitisers (including touchless dispensers where possible) must be readily available.
 As previously mentioned, please refer back to page 41 of the Work Safely Protocol.

 Signage must encourage all guests to use this when they enter and leave.

 Management must ensure appropriate signage is in place to welcome guests and reassure them that employees have been trained in line with the Government's Public Health advice.